Top Market News: What Happened In Investing Today

 (2014.
 Wikipedia)

-A frequent complaint/observation among central bank observers has been that since the 2008 financial crisis intervention by the Fed and its international counterparts has artificially buoyed asset prices.
-Everything from unprecedented low costs of short term funds to long-dated asset repurchases by these institutions had an undue influence on market participants, risking over-inflation and even asset bubbles.
-So the argument had gone.
+A frequent complaint/observation among central bank observers has been that since the 2008 financial crisis, intervention by the Fed and its international counterparts has artificially buoyed asset prices.
+Everything from unprecedented low costs of short-term funds to long-dated asset repurchases by these institutions had an undue influence on market participants, risking over-inflation and even asset bubbles.
+So, the argument had gone.

-One observer of central bank behavior that I read regularly, Salient Partners' Ben Hunt (for example), argued that a cooperative dynamic among central banks had been key not only to financial market equilibrium, but also to political equilibrium.
-Any rupture in that cooperative dynamic, he argued, would yield large scale ruptures in longstanding global alliances and alignments.
-I will leave it to you to decide whether that pattern has emerged in recent months, and if so what forms the pattern has taken.
+One observer of central bank behavior that I read regularly, Salient Partners' Ben Hunt (for example), argued that a cooperative dynamic among central banks had been key not only to financial market equilibrium but also to political equilibrium.
+Any rupture in that cooperative dynamic, he argued, would yield large-scale ruptures in longstanding global alliances and alignments.
+I will leave it to you to decide whether that pattern has emerged in recent months and, if so, what forms the pattern has taken.

-In any case, today's news that the Bank of England is taking a more hawkish posture regarding its stimulus program follows closely behind Janet Yellen's concerns about rich valuations, suggests a shift from competitive asset price inflation to cooperative asset price deflation.
+In any case, today's news that the Bank of England is taking a more hawkish posture regarding its stimulus program follows closely behind Janet Yellen's concerns about rich valuations, suggesting a shift from competitive asset price inflation to cooperative asset price deflation.

 Central banks are important, but they are not the only actors in the global economy.
 On the fiscal and trade side of the coin, Brexit negotiations have begun, and the U.S. looks to continue on its adversarial trajectory in global trade negotiations.